RGB and CMYK: A Color Format Guide for Label Printing

 • Abrasion resistance

-Another cool thing about film is you can tweak its opacity.
-Whether you need completely opaque labels to protect sensitive products or clear covers for a “no label look,” there’s a film option for you.
+Another perk of film is that you can tweak its opacity.
+Whether you need completely opaque labels to protect sensitive products or a clear cover for that “no label look,” there’s a film option for you.
 Digital label printers typically offer several types of film, including:

-• Polypropylenes (BOPP): This sturdy film can be clear, white, or metalized—great for beverages, specialty foods, and other high-end labels.
+• Polypropylenes (BOPP): This sturdy film can be clear, white, or metalized—ideal for beverages, specialty foods, and other high-end labels.

-• Polyester (PET): Built for durability, polyester labels excel outdoors, handling extreme temperatures, UV light, and chemicals.
-They’re available in clear, white, or vinyl finishes.
+• Polyester (PET): Known for its durability, PET labels excel in outdoor settings, handling extreme temperatures, UV light, and chemicals.
+They come in clear, white, or vinyl finishes.

 • Polyolefin: Soft and flexible, this film is perfect for beauty products or flexible packaging where the label must stay legible even when the product is squeezed.

-Film labels keep over 95% of their adhesion even after extended outdoor use—lasting roughly 30% longer than standard paper labels.
-These numbers line up with research from Packaging Strategies and other industry sources.
+As we mentioned in the table above, film labels typically maintain over 95% adhesion even after extended outdoor use—lasting roughly 30% longer than standard paper labels.
+These results come from standardized tests reported by Packaging Strategies.

-Film labels have a higher upfront cost, but they might save you money in the long run by reducing the need for frequent replacements.
+Film labels do have a higher upfront cost, but various studies show they can save you money in the long run by reducing the need for frequent replacements.
+Just keep in mind that the actual savings will depend on your specific application.

 Labels being printed on a digital printing press